gridsingularity/gsy-e/wiki/docs/virtual-heat-pump.md

 $$Q_{hp_{out}} = P_{el-hp} \cdot COP = Q_{in} \tag{3}$$

-The $COP$ at each time-slot will be calculated as
+The $COP$ at each time slot will be calculated as

 $$ COP= \eta T_{condenser} / (T_{condenser} - T_{source}) \tag{4}$$